ishapandya126/Course/Project/BOT.md

 Finally, you may find the [SMART](https://www.mindtools.com/pages/article/smart-goals.htm) method a good way plan tasks.

+Creating tasks on the last day of submission **will not receive credit**.
+Plan ahead.

 ### Screencast

 Create a screencast of your bot performing your three use cases.